Stream Restoration Design Features MSE Retaining Wall

 About the Thalia Stream Restoration Project

 Next, precast wall blocks were installed.
+The precast MSE wall blocks interlock together to provide a new structural support system for the stream banks.
 The block’s voids were filled with compacted #57 stone.
 Woven geotextile fabric was wrapped from the back of the wall and under the stone that capped the wall.

-Are you on a similar project?
+Are you bidding a similar project?